observIQ/stanza/docs/pipeline.md

 Linear pipelines are sufficient for many use cases, but stanza is also capabile of processing non-linear pipelines as well.
 In order to use non-linear pipelines, the `id` and `output` fields must be understood.
 Let's take a close look at these.

 Each operator in a pipeline has a unique `id`.
 By default, `id` will take the same value as `type`.
 Alternately, you can specify an `id` for any operator.
-If your pipeline contains multiple operators of the same type, then the `id` field must be used.
+If your pipeline contains multiple operators of the same `type`, then the `id` field must be used.

 All operators (except output operators) support an `output` field.
 By default, the output field takes the value of the next operator's `id`.